 Section 12.3 Plan Changes.
-In the event the County Joint Labor Management Insurance Committee negotiates a change in medical, dental, vision or life insurance plans which result in a decrease in benefits or increase in costs for nurses, the County will meet to discuss the impact of the changes.
+In the event the JLMIC negotiates a change in medical, dental, vision or life insurance plans which result in a decrease in benefits or increase in costs for nurses, the County will meet to discuss the impact of the changes.
+It is further understood that in the event that the Union elects to not agree to the successor Agreement to the 2017-2018 JLMIC benefits agreement attached as a Memorandum of Agreement, the union agrees to be bound by whatever benefit changes the JLMIC agrees to for a successor benefits agreement beginning 2019 and until such time that the Union has bargained an alternative benefits agreement with the County.